Take small steps every day and one day you will get there.

 You can have multiple batches sprouting at once, so you’ve always got sprouts on hand.
 At any one time, I have a cupboard full of different sprouts.
 When they’re ready, pop them into the fridge to stop the sprouting process.
 They can stay in the fridge for up to a week before eating.

 The easiest way to cook sprouted legumes and grains is with a pressure cooker.
 I use a Futura Pressure Cooker.
-But you can also boil them in a pot, it’ll just take a little longer.
+But you can also boil them in a pot, it’ll just take longer.

 What to do with sprouts